rust-embedded/discovery-mb2/mdbook/src/04-meet-your-hardware/microbit-v2.md

 flow through a specific pin, an LED attached to that pin (via the traces) can be turned on and off.

 Each manufacturer uses a different part numbering scheme, but many will allow you to determine information about a component simply by looking at the part number.
-Looking at our MCU's part number (`N52833 QIAAA0 2024AL`, you probably cannot see it with your bare eye, but it is on the chip), the `n` at the front hints to us that this is a part manufactured by [Nordic Semiconductor].
+Looking at our MCU's part number we find `N52833 QIAAA0 2024AL`: you probably cannot see it with your bare eye, but it is on the chip.
+(If you have a later revision of MB2, your number may vary somewhat.
+This not an issue.
+The `N52833` part should be there, though.)
+The `N` at the front hints to us that this is a part manufactured by [Nordic Semiconductor].
 Looking up the part number on their website we quickly find the [product page].
 There we learn that our chip's main marketing point is that it is a "Bluetooth Low Energy and 2.4 GHz SoC" (SoC being short for "System on a Chip"), which explains the RF in the product name since RF is short for radio frequency.
 If we search through the documentation of the chip linked on the [product page] for a bit we find the [product specification] which contains chapter 10 "Ordering Information" dedicated to explaining the weird chip naming.
 Here we learn that:

 [aQFN73]: https://en.wikipedia.org/wiki/Flat_no-leads_package
 [Nordic Semiconductor]: https://www.nordicsemi.com/